Table of Contents

 Absorption of lipids

 Once the triacylglycerols are broken down, the formed fatty acids and monoglycerides are then delivered to the surfaces of the cells lining the small intestines.
 They diffuse out of the micelle and into the interior of the cells, only to be taken up by the cell’s smooth endoplasmic reticulum where they are combined again to form a triacylglycerol.
 These newly formed triacylglycerol enters the blood stream, via the lymphatic system, with the help of chylomicrons, a type of lipoprotein which will be discussed further later on.
+Thus, triacylglycerols are exclusively absorbed through the chylomicron pathway.
+Recent studies have shown that high density lipoproteins also play a significant role in absorption of other dietary lipids like phospholipids, cholesterol, retinol, and vitamin E.

+The lipids are hydrophobic and need to travel with along with lipoproteins in aqueous media.
 Lipoproteins are basically the transport shuttles responsible for carrying lipids to and from the intestines, liver and the rest of the peripheries.
 They are made up of a hydrophobic core and a hydrophilic shell, allowing them to carry nonpolar lipids across the polar environment inside our vascular system.
 The former is composed of triacylglycerols and cholesterol esters, whereas the latter is formed by a combination of apolipoproteins, unesterified cholesterols and phospholipids.
 They are classified according to their compositions:

 |Type of lipoprotein||Description|